awesome-cloud-dx/awesome-cloud-dx/README.md

 - [DevTron](https://devtron.ai/) - The Open-Source Software Delivery Platform for Kubernetes applications
 - [Elestio](https://elest.io/) - Fully managed DevOps platform to deploy your code and open-source software
 - [FlightControl](https://flightcontrol.dev/) - Fullstack Deploy Platform that runs on your own cloud
-- [Hop.io](https://hop.io/) - No more configs.
-No more fuss.
-Just push your code
 - [KintoHub](https://www.kintohub.com/) - All-in-one platform to combine and deploy your backend services, ... in one place
 - [Massdriver](https://www.massdriver.cloud/) - Platform Engineering for Growing Software Teams
 - [Multy.dev](https://multy.dev/) (acquired by [Ori](https://ori.co/)) - Deploy cloud agnostic infrastructure anywhere